-While working on my PhD, I wrote a blog about dance because I felt like a more nuanced discussion about the techniques and culture of partner dances was needed in the world.
+Occasionally throughout my 20s I wrote a blog about dance because I felt like a more nuanced discussion about the techniques and culture of partner dances was needed in the world.
 This was that blog.
-I regret that I’ve had to give up writing it, but as much as I love partner dancing so desperately, I am extremely busy with other projects.
+I regret that I’ve had to give up writing it, but as much as I love partner dancing, I am extremely busy with other projects.

 Here’s the old ‘about’ page and the gist of what I was up to on the blog: